tlswg/tls13-spec/draft-ietf-tls-tls13.md

-Given a set of n InputSecrets, the final "master secret" is computed by iteratively invoking HKDF-Extract with InputSecret_1, InputSecret_2, etc.  The initial secret is simply a string of 0s as long as the size of the Hash that is the basis for the HKDF.
+Given a set of n InputSecrets, the final "master secret" is computed by iteratively invoking HKDF-Extract with InputSecret_1, InputSecret_2, etc.  The initial secret is simply a string of zeroes as long as the size of the Hash that is the basis for the HKDF.
 Concretely, for the present version of TLS 1.3, secrets are added in the following order: